Boreas618/boreas618.github.io/os-notes/memory-management-mechanisms.md

 <img src="https://p.ipic.vip/cjfly8.png" alt="Screenshot 2023-06-29 at 5.11.06 PM" style="zoom:50%;" />

 As an optimization, x86-64 has the option to **eliminate one or two levels of the page table**.
 Each physical page frame on the x86 is 4 KB.
 Each page of fourth level page table maps 2 MB of data, and each page of the third level page table maps 1 GB of data.
 If the operating system places data such that the entire 2 MB covered by the fourth level page table is allocated contiguously in physical memory, then the page table entry one layer up can be marked to point directly to this region instead of to a page table.
-Likewise, a page of third level page table can be omitted if the operating system allocates the process a 1 GB chunk of physical memory.

 ## Managing Virtual Memory